 Pour in 1/3 of the melted butter and mix on low speed.
 Add in half the flour; continue to mix on low speed.
 Add another third of the melted butter - mix - add the remaining flour - mix - and finally the last bit of butter, giving one final mix to blend everything together.

-Use a tablespoon measuring spoon to scoop out 3 scant tablespoons of batter into each madeleine mold.
+Use a tablespoon measuring spoon to scoop out 1 tablespoon of batter into each madeleine mold.
 Bake the madeleines for 9 to 10 minutes, until they spring back when gently touched on their tops.

 Use a knife to gently wedge the madeleines out of the pan and onto a wire cooling rack.
 Let them cool completely before dusting them with powdered sugar.